radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 ### Control Panel Endpoint

-To access the Control Panel: https://developer.radiantlogic.com/idm/v8.1/installation/self-managed/#accessing-the-control-panel

-Connect to this endpoint and login as the directory manager with the password you defined in the values.yaml.
+Access the [Control Panel](/../v8.1/installation/self-managed#accessing-the-control-panel) and login as the directory manager with the password you defined in the values.yaml.

 ### Validate Data Sources